DevExpress/testcafe/docs/articles/faq/README.md

 Confirm the successful resolution of the website's domain name.
 Check if the web application is online and configured to receive incoming requests.

-Before it throws an exception, TestCafe waits for *two minutes* for the webpage to be served.
-Use one of the following options to increase this timeout:
+If the webpage is not served within *two minutes*, TestCafe throws an exception.
+Use one of the following options to increase the timeout value:

 * [`--page-request-timeout` (CLI)](../documentation/reference/command-line-interface.md#--cache)
 * [`pageRequestTimeout` (configuration file)](../documentation/reference/configuration-file.md#pagerequesttimeout)